Owain Warlow: Gainsborough Trinity

 On 23 July 2011 Warlow played for Gainsborough Trinity on trial in a friendly match against Frickley Athletic, before signing for the club on 9 August 2011.

 Worksop Town

 Following a successful loan spell, Warlow signed for Northern Premier League Premier Division team, Worksop Town, on 9 December 2011.

 Following a rough start to his Worksop career playing at left back, he was soon moved further forward into a left wing position, where he has enjoyed a great deal of success.
 The highlight of his Worksop career coming in the game against Frickley Athletic, where he rounded off a superb display by scoring the equalising goal in a game Worksop went on to win 2–1.

 In August 2014 he joined Merthyr Tydfil and a year later Tamworth.
 Following being unable to commit, Warlow retired from football in November, 2015.
-In 2016, Warlow returnes to football with Penybont.
+In 2016, Warlow returned to football with Penybont.
+In 2019 he took up a player-coach role at the club.

+In February 2025 he returned to the club and played for the club in their European qualification match in July 2025 where before coming on as a substitute, he was sent off for violent conduct.